 If you’re still worried about the rest of the planning, our team can help you there, too.
 With decades of experience, our team has built connections with many local Hershey party vendors, and we can put you in contact with catering, beverage, and even entertainment vendors in Hershey.

 We’re confident that we’re one of the best venues for anniversary parties.

 We hope that we can help bring your anniversary party to life by providing a beautiful venue for you and all your guests to love!
-If you’re looking for more help on planning an anniversary party, check out tips and ideas from one of our event coordinators below!
+If you’re looking for more help planning an anniversary party, check out tips and ideas from one of our event coordinators below!

-Anniversary Party Ideas & Tips From our Event Coordinator
+Anniversary Party Ideas & Tips for You.

 Date & Time to Determine the Location & Venue

 In most cases, you’ll want to choose a date that is around the couple’s actual wedding anniversary date.
 We recommend trying to set down a date a few months in advance, for a few reasons.
 First, it allows those guests coming in from out of town to plan travel arrangements accordingly.
 Second, the sooner you begin to plan, the more likely a wedding anniversary party venue is available on or around your preferred date.

 While this step is not entirely necessary, it is fun to give something to help plan the rest of the party around.
 Whether you want to celebrate the decade the couple got married in, host a faux-black-tie event, or do something different like a luau, having an idea for your anniversary party theme will make planning the other steps easier.